Marahoué National Park: History

 The park was established in 1968, having previously been a wildlife reserve, and covers 1010 km2.
 It had a great diversity of habitats including 60% dense forest, 15% secondary forest, 5% gallery forest and 17% of savannas interspersed by patches of woodland.
 By 1975, about 3% of the area had been taken over by cacao plantations and crops.
 Over the next few decades there has been much illegal logging and settling within the borders of the park, with the conversion of forest into agricultural land.
 No effective measures were taken to prevent these encroachments.
 By 2014, the primary forest was entirely gone and only a few remnants of the secondary forest (12%) and gallery forest (4%) remained.
 Of the remaining area, 15% was agricultural land and plantations, and the remainder was savanna with patches of trees.

-Description
+Geography and environment

 Marahoué National Park is located in Sassandra-Marahoué District in central Ivory Coast, to the west of the town of Bouaflé.
 Part of the eastern boundary is formed by the Marahoué River, a tributary of the Bandama River.
 The terrain consists of low hills and intervening valleys.
 The park is on the boundary between forested areas and wooded savanna and the habitats in the park include gallery forests, forest remnant patches, savannas with scattered trees, and wetlands around pools and watercourses.